NissimBansal/RISC-V_Single_Cycle/README.md

-## How does the single cycle RISC V processor work in verilog?
+## How does the single cycle RISC V processor work IRL?
 The procesor consists of various modules integrated together to carry out different operations which are defined by a 32-bit binary instruction.
 These instructions are described by the RV32I Instructuction Set Architecture with different parts of those 32-bits pertaining to different things.

 The whole data-path is divided into 5 stages namely-